kivox/notes/src/site/notes/Computer Science/Databases/Revision.md

 	- Referential Integrity
 		- Referential integrity is a property of data stating that all its references are valid.
 In the context of relational databases, it requires that if a value of one attribute (column) of a relation (table) references a value of another attribute (either in the same or a different relation), then the referenced value must exist.
 		- In simpler terms, making sure all relations in a database are valid, you can't create a project attached to a user if the user doesn't exist.
+		- From markscheme
+			- Ensuring that changes are consistent across a database
+			- If a record is removed all references to it are removed
+			- A foreign key value must have a corresponding Primary key value in another table.
+			- In this case, a user being removed will result in their reviews being removed / a restaurant being removed will result in its reviews being removed.
 	- Transaction Processing
 		- Transaction processing is information processing that is divided into individual, indivisible operations called transactions.
 		- Each transaction must succeed or fail as a complete unit; it can never be only partially complete.